 The safety plan marks an expansion of enhanced and additional safety precautions PG&E began implementing in 2017 and 2018 to address the growing threat of extreme weather and wildfires across its service area.

-Expanded efforts include enhancing vegetation management around power lines, conducting enhanced safety inspections of electric infrastructure in high fire-threat areas, and a hardening of our electric system.
+Expanded efforts include enhancing vegetation management around power lines, conducting heightened safety inspections of electric infrastructure in high fire-threat areas, and hardening of the electric system.

-Also included in the 2019 plan is additional and enhanced safety precautions including the expansion of PG&E's Public Safety Power Shutoff (PSPS) programme to include all electric lines that pass through high fire-threat areas - both transmission and distribution.
+Also included in the 2019 plan are additional and improved safety precautions including the expansion of PG&E's Public Safety Power Shutoff (PSPS) programme to include all electric lines that pass through high fire-threat areas - both transmission and distribution.

 While customers in high fire-threat areas are more likely to be affected, any of PG&E's more than 5 million electric customers could have their power shut off for safety only as a last resort when forecasted fire danger conditions warrant.

 "We know how much our customers rely on electric services.
 Proactively turning off power is a highly complex issue with significant public safety risks on both sides - all of which need to be carefully considered and addressed," said Michael Lewis, Electric Operations senior vice president.
 "We understand and appreciate that turning off the power affects first responders and the operation of critical facilities, communications systems and much more.
 We will only turn off power for public safety and only as a last resort to keep our customers and communities safe."

 To be clear, the decision to initiate a PSPS is informed by local forecasts, so PG&E is not indicating that it would ever turn off power to all customers at once.